Uploaded image for project: 'JDK'

 test/jdk/sun/security/ssl

-Here's the amount of space currently needed for the JSSE tests (80MB) and how much is needed after the change (136MB):
+Here's the amount of space currently needed for the JSSE tests (80MB) and how much is needed if only the second change is done (136MB) (adding maxOutputSize/do not disable unneeded output by default):

 test/jdk/javax/net/ssl